Archived - Your Tax Dollar: 2014–2015 Fiscal Year

 - $6.3 billion in assistance provided by Employment and Social Development Canada in support of learning, skills and employment, and social housing

 - $3.4 billion in transfers by the Canada Revenue Agency, which includes transfers made to individuals and corporations through the tax system

 Other funding was provided in support of farmers and other food producers, research and development, infrastructure, regional development, health research and promotion, the arts, amateur sports, international assistance and multiculturalism and bilingualism.

 After transfers, the bulk of federal tax dollars went to cover the operating costs of the more than 130 government departments, agencies, Crown corporations and other federal bodies that provide programs and services for Canadians.

-Government operating expenses such as salaries and benefits, facilities and equipment, and supplies and travel made up 29 cents of each tax dollar spent ($79.2 billion).
-Close to half of this spending—14 cents of each tax dollar—went to just three organizations.
+Government operating expenses such as salaries and benefits, facilities and equipment, and supplies and travel made up 28 cents of each tax dollar spent ($79.1 billion).
+Half of this spending—14 cents of each tax dollar—went to just three organizations.

-First, spending last year by National Defence, including the Canadian Armed Forces, made up 8 cents of each tax dollar spent ($21.5 billion)
+First, spending last year by National Defence, including the Canadian Armed Forces, made up 8 cents of each tax dollar ($23.7 billion)

 This includes funding for the Royal Canadian Mounted Police, the federal prison system, and border traffic and security operations.

 And third, expenses of the Canada Revenue Agency, which administers the federal tax system (and also collects taxes for all provinces except Quebec) totalled $8.1 billion, or 3 cents of each tax dollar.